it all up

 The SL army raking in 2001

 In Kosovo in 2000 and 2001, leaf-rakes were used under Luke Atkinson’s direction (with the demining group Danish Church Aid) to remove the forest leaf-litter and expose PMA-2 and PMA-3 mines in well defined mine-belts.
 The rakes set off no mines.
 Detecting minimum-metal AP mines with metal-detectors in those areas was a hit and miss affair, as the accident record shows.
-Exposing them with the rakes was faster and probably safer.
+Exposing them with the rakes was faster and safer.

 At the start of the new millennium in Sri Lanka, demining was being conducted on both sides of the border between government and Tamil forces.
 With limited funds and extensive human resources, both sides used a low-cost, labour intensive “raking” technique.
 The Tamil’s Humanitarian Demining Unit (HDU) managed demining in Tamil controlled areas.
 They used short-handled rakes without marking the area, without imposing any safety distance and without wearing any PPE.
 Across the border, Government forces wore PPE, but paid similarly scant attention to the concept of safety distances and area marking.
 Clearance on both sides of the border was “successful”, but there were severely disabling casualties and the random method meant that the ground had not been thoroughly cleared.